rebecavalverde/help-docs/docs/en/editor/playback-troubleshooting.md

 4. If the issue still happens and you are using a computer, try with a different web browser.
 5. If it still happens with a different web browser, then try to contact us.

 We hope it will allow you to fix this issue.
+Otherwise, [please contact our team to get some help](/help/support).